Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 \* "Four-series" multi-effect pedals could be compatible, but firmware updaters for them are not yet available (april 2019).

 ## Getting Started
-ZOOM Firmware Editor application is a self-executable jar-file.
+Zoom Firmware Editor application is a self-executable jar-file.
 If you have Java JRE installed, then double-click on "ZoomFirmwareEditor.jar" should launch it.

 **Important notice!** If you are going to inject any **GUITAR** amplifier patch into any **BASS** pedal firmware, then you should inject the file **"CMN_DRV.ZDL"** too!